 Crack/cocaine refers to a chemical drug found across the nation.
 Crack/cocaine are two different forms of the same drug.
 Cocaine is cut into a powder form, and crack is the mineral formed when the cocaine is mixed with other chemicals to make the rock.
 Cocaine abuse is usually conducted by cutting the powder very fine and snorting it through the nose or smoked.
 The name crack is derived from the sound of the mineral cracking when it is being heated by the user and then smoked.
 Both forms of this drug are highly addictive and only gives a short-term high, encouraging those addicted to continue to use consistently in a short period of time.

 The history of crack/cocaine in America stems back decades.
-In the 1980s, crack/cocaine began filling the streets of the United States and it is still one of the leading substances in those addicted today.
+In the 1980s, crack/cocaine began filling the streets of the United States and crack addiction is one of the most common addictions today.

 Cocaine is derived from the coca plant, which has been used for thousands of years by ancient peoples.
 It was first extracted from coca leaves in 1859 by a German chemist, and in the 1880s, it gained popularity in the medical field.